NikolayS/file_copier/README.md

 That's it!

 For automated testing, use `test/run.sh` (https://github.com/jkbrzt/httpie should be installed).
-It prints to STDOUT (use `test/run.sh | ts` if you want timestamps) details.
-In case of any test failurem it outputs to STDER, one line per each failed test (this line will come with timestamp by default).
+It prints detailed output to STDOUT (use `test/run.sh | ts` if you want timestamps).
+In case of any test failure, it also outputs to STDER, one line per each failed test (this line will come with timestamp by default).

 Do not forget, that this tiny microservice comes without any authentication, so make sure that you do not expose it to the world /as is/, overwise your server will be at risk of data bloating.
 So either keep it internal-only (using firewall) or add some kind of authentication.